olufemi-builds/-Card-Portfolio-Transaction-Analytics/README.md

 Format as Percentage.

+---

-# SQL Analysis
+## SQL Analysis

+SQL was used to perform transaction analysis and generate business-level metrics.

-## Transaction Performance by Card Type
+### Transaction Performance by Card Type

     SELECT
         card_type,